xye7ei/gllc/README.md

 AlphaNum = Alpha | Digit
 ```

-A quite useful operator `**` (see its overloader in `PExpr` class) can help to concatenate a single element with following list delivered by `Many` or `Many1`.
-For example, a list of integers seperated by comma can be handled with:
+A quite useful operator `**` (see its overloader in `PExpr` class) can help with concatenating a single element with a following list delivered by `Many` or `Many1`.
+For example, a list of integers seperated by comma can be handled like:

 ``` python
 Digits = Many(Digit) * White / fst / ''.join